sadikovi/olcPixelGameEngine-macos/README.md

 X11 is required to run the pixel game engine.
 X11 is no longer included in macos, but X11 server and client libraries are available from the XQuartz project (see https://support.apple.com/en-us/HT201341).

 You can download X11 from https://www.xquartz.org/ and easily install it.
+Typical installation path is `/usr/X11` and it contains includes and libraries for X11 and OpenGL.

-Normally the installation path is `/usr/X11` and it contains includes and libraries for X11 and OpenGL.
+I will be working on XCode and Metal support, see TODOs for more information.

 ## Run the example program